dylansmith/node-exif-renamer/README.md

 });
 ```

+* * *

 #### #process

-Takes an image and renaming template or callback and returns an object containing the renamed
+Returns an object containing the renaming outcome for the specified image,
-image path, but does not actually rename the image (see #rename for this).
+but does not actually rename the image (see #rename for this).

 ##### arguments